-Transvaal Meteorological Observatory in 1903 which became the Transvaal 1906, and Observatory in was later appointed the first Union Astronomer of the now Union Observatory in 1912.
+Transvaal Meteorological Observatory in 1903 which became the Transvaal Observatory in 1906, and was later appointed the first Union Astronomer of the now Union Observatory in 1912.
 He had acquired a 9" Grubb refractor in 1909, and in the same year, British amateur John Franklin-Adams donated his 10" astrographic camera to the Union Observatory.